chaoshades/ezyLuna/README.md

 	root "C:\path\to\project"
 }
 ```
-And the same example but with annotations :
+And the same example with annotations :
 ```
-#Defines the url for ezyLuna
+#Represents the url for ezyLuna (normally, you don't need to change it)
 localhost:2015 {
 	cors
 }